Climate Change – Businesses

 - If your type of business allows, revise your terms of employment and working practices to allow more remote and home working by staff.
 The Council have co-funded major improvements in broadband infrastructure in rural as well as urban areas of the District, so futureproof fibre to the premises broadband is widely available for home working needs, reducing the need to travel.

-- The Council are also a key partner in the Essex and Herts Digitial Innovation Zone which supports key industries in exploiting new ways of thriving in the digital world.
+- The Council are also a key partner in the Essex and Herts Digital Innovation Zone which supports key industries in exploiting new ways of thriving in the digital world.

 - Travel planning for employee commutes to encourage working remotely, active travel and sustainable commuting including car share and pool cars.